saagar7200/broadway-mern-stack/README.md

 #### Callback hell (Pyramid of Doom)

 > __Callback hell__ occurs when multiple nested callbacks are used to handle asynchronous operations, making the code difficult to read and maintain.
-Example:
+>
 > Exmple:
-Example:

 ```setTimeout(() => {
   console.log("Task 1");
   setTimeout(() => {